Tips to Remember Upon Receiving Your Rug

 Rugs may be rolled face in or face out depending on border application.

-Rugs with hand sewn mitered corners will usually be rolled face in to reduce stress on the miter.
+Rugs with hand sewn mitered corners are rolled face in to reduce stress on the miter.

 Like any textile, roll up and shipping may cause borders to wrinkle.